bact/stap/README.md

 ![Cask](cask.png)

-# STAP: System Trustworthy and Accountability Profile for ODRL
+# STAP: System Trustworthiness and Accountability Profile for ODRL

 `This work is still under development.`